c86amik/spring-git-repo-searcher-masterclass/README.md

 * Right Click on the application, select the <strong>Run As</strong> option, and then select <strong>Spring Boot App</strong>
 * The application will start in the port <strong>7125</strong>
 * Open the Postman and test the REST Endpoints
-* But in case of <strong>IntelliJ</strong> you click on File -> Open option and import the project.
-* Once imported click the Maven Perspective available at the top right corner of IntelliJ.
-* Run the <code>mvn clean install</code> command by setting the JDK to Java 17 and Maven as installed locally in your machine.
-* After that click on the New/Edit Configurations at the top right corner of IntelliJ.
-* It will open a pop-up box select the main class of your application, provide the proper JDK as Java 17 and click on Apply button and then run it.
-It will run as the Spring Boot Application.

 ### Testing using Postman
 <ol>